Current Client? Get 2026 Plan Help Here

 Remember, in the Medicare realm, asking questions is not just imperative, but also potentially money-saving.
 Be proactive and always enquire from your doctor or hospital whether they accept Medicare, and if further recommended procedures will be covered.

 Visit medicareschool.com to watch our complete Medicare workshop.
-As always, we’re here to help you compare all your insurance options, and provide free enrollment assistance.
+As always, we’re here to help!

 Until next time!